Throne of Jade

-Plot introduction
+Background

 The story is set during an alternate history version of the Napoleonic Wars, in which dragons not only exist but are used as a staple of aerial warfare in Asia and Europe.
 The dragons are portrayed as sapient and intelligent, capable of logical thought and human speech.
 The series centers on events involving Temeraire (the titular dragon) and his handler, William Laurence.
 The first book of the series centered on how Laurence, formerly a captain in the Royal Navy, becomes Temeraire's handler, and their early training in preparation for battles against Napoleon's aerial fleet.

-Synopsis
+Plot

 After defeating Napoleon's forces at the battle of Dover, Laurence and Temeraire are confronted by envoys from Imperial China, including Prince Yongxing, brother of the Jiaqing Emperor.
 The Chinese are eager to recover their rare Celestial dragon from the British.
 According to Chinese law, Celestials are only allowed to accompany royalty; Temeraire was intended for Napoleon, Emperor of the French, while Laurence, a mere commoner, is deemed unworthy.
 This raises consternation within Government, as a Napoleon allied with China—the most powerful nation in the world, isolationist and able to keep other countries at bay through their superior draconic husbandry—would be impossible to oppose.

 After several failed attempts to convince Laurence and the Royal Aerial Corps to return Temeraire to China, the Chinese and the British agree to have Temeraire and his flight crew — including Laurence — accompany the Imperial envoys back to China.
 As the land routes are deemed unsafe, the Navy has a dragon transport, HMS Allegiance, captained by Laurence's former second officer Tom Riley, ferry the Celestial and his crew to China.
 During the voyage, attempts are made on the life of Laurence in order to remove him from Temeraire.
 In addition, political machinations on the part of the British, French, and Chinese are discovered that threaten the position of Britain in the East, as well as the stability of the Chinese throne.
 News of the defeat of the Third Coalition at the Battle of Austerlitz and subsequent death of Prime Minister William Pitt casts a pall over the voyage.
 Finally, Laurence has ongoing difficulties with both Captain Riley, a staunch supporter of the slave trade (Laurence himself descends from known abolitionists), and the diplomat Arthur Hammond, sent along to smooth the operation.

 During the sea voyage, Temeraire catches a respiratory illness from Volatilus, a slow-minded though sweet-natured Greyling serving in the courier corps who visits the Allegiance with dispatches.
 They stop at Cape Town, lately captured in the Battle of Blaauwberg, to look for a remedy.
 By use of a posset made using an extremely smelly mushroom, the cooks of the Chinese delegation are able to restore Temeraire to health.
 This event, though seemingly unimportant at the moment, shapes the next two novels of the series.